Leonidas Platanias, MD, PhD

 A health psychologist with nearly 25 years of experience in the treatment of tobacco use and dependence, Hitman’s skills will complement the expertise of Cancer Prevention Program co-leaders, Seema Khan, MD, and Bonnie Spring, PhD.

 Women make up over half of our medical students and trainees, lead over $200 million in funded research, and represent over 100 senior leaders at Feinberg.
-Learn more about the trailblazers of the past and the women in senior leadership roles serving as chairs, chiefs, and investigators today.
+Learn more about the trailblazers of the past and the women in senior leadership roles serving as chairs, chiefs, and program leaders today.
 Lurie Cancer Center faculty featured include:

 Lurie Cancer Center's culture of collaboration and team-based approach continues to attract an expanding team of exceptional physician-scientists, including the following faculty members who were recruited and joined Lurie Cancer Center: